yxleong/NTUST-assignments/CS3019701_ComputerProgrammingInJava/Assignment3_SquareAndCube/README.md

-# Square and Cube of the Last Two Digits of Student ID
+# Square & Cube of the Last Two Digits of Student ID

 ## Problem Statement
 Write a Java program to perform the following tasks: